sourcefuse/arc-docs/docs/arc-api-docs/services/reporting-service/classes/PsqlSequelizeStrategy.md

 ▸ **listdataSources**(): `Promise`<[`DataSourceList`](../interfaces/DataSourceList.md)[]\>

-The function "listdataSources" retrieves a list of table names and schemas from the database and returns them as an array of DataSourceList objects.
+This function retrieves a list of data sources from a database and formats them into an array of DataSourceList objects.

 #### Returns

 `Promise`<[`DataSourceList`](../interfaces/DataSourceList.md)[]\>

-The function `listdataSources` returns a Promise that resolves to an array of objects of type `DataSourceList`.
+The `listdataSources` function returns an array of objects with properties `dataSourceName` and `displayName`.
+Each object in the array represents a data source retrieved from the database query.
+The `dataSourceName` property is a combination of the `table_schema` and `table_name` values from the database query result, while the `displayName` property is also a combination of the `table_schema`

 #### Overrides